nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `NAME` is the preset name which the system will save the preset as, or tries to load the given preset by the given name.
 * If `NAME` is not specified, for save mode, it will save the preset with a default preset name.
 Meanwhile, for load mode, it will display all the saved presets under the current vendor to the user.
-* if `NAME` already exists, the new preset will overwrite the existing preset.
+* if `NAME` already exists and it is in `save` mode, the new saved preset will overwrite the existing saved preset.

 Examples:
 * `preset save` saves the user's supper order with the default preset name.